wenbang24/diycorne/readme.md

 Enter the bootloader in 3 ways:

-press the reset button the the right side of the kb (im using sparkfun rp2040 pro micro idfk what ur using u should know this)
+press the reset button the the right side of the kb (im using sparkfun rp2040 pro micro, instructions vary for different microcontrollers)